CEA-MetroCarac/SWAXSanalysis/README.md

 ___
 # General Info
 ## Context
-This package, and all it's content, has been created by Adrien Toulouse.
-It was created as part of a work-study program that was organized during the second year of a Master's degree.
+This package, and all it's content, has been created by Adrien Toulouse (adrien.toulouse@cea.fr).
+It was created as a part of a work-study program that was organized during the second year of my Master's degree in computational physics.
 ## Goals of the package
-This package aims to convert any data stored in **European Data Format** file (called EDF or .edf file from now on) into data stored as a
-**Hierarchical Data Format version 5** (called HDF5 or .h5 file from now on).\
+This package aims to convert any data stored in **European Data Format** file (called EDF or .edf file from now on) into data stored as a **Hierarchical Data Format version 5** (called HDF5 or .h5 file from now on).\
-This new HDF5 file is structured according to a modified version of the NXsas format from the NeXus scientific community standard.
+This new HDF5 file is structured according to a modified version of the NXcanSAS format from the NeXus scientific community standard.
 We use a modified version because we would like to convert this same file to an NXcanSAS file containing the reduced data in the reciprocal space.
 ## Installation